-Every biological organism is obliged to aging.
-But: Why do we have to age?
+Every biological organism ages.
+But why do we have to age?
 Is there a “biological sense”?
 Experts are still undecided about how to answer these questions correctly.
-But several insights and theories show that both, internal and external factors play a crucial role in aging.
+Several insights and theories show that both, internal and external factors play a crucial role in aging.
 Here are some of the most common theories discussed by aging research.

-One theory suggests that the elderly have to make room for the younger generation which is ought to be more adaptable and can adjust to new situations and outer changes more easily.
+One theory suggests that the elderly have to make room for the younger generation, which is generally more adaptable and can adjust to new situations and changes more easily.

-Another theory holds the opinion that the human body is intoxicated by external influences as UV radiation, free radicals or environmental pollutants that accumulate during life and sooner or later lead to signs of wear and tear.
+Another theory holds the opinion that the human body is negatively affected by external influences such as UV radiation, free radicals or environmental pollutants that accumulate during life and sooner or later lead to diseases and signs of aging.

-Some other aging theories proclaim that for each cell its aging and death is programmed in its DNA and is proceeding according to this genetic plan.
+Some other aging theories proclaim that for each cell its aging and death is programmed in the DNA and is proceeding according to this genetic plan.
 E.g. it is known that the aging process is genetically predisposed – but researchers don’t agree to what proportion.
-30 percent?
-Or 70 percent?
+30 or 70 percent?
 However, a long lifespan can partly be inherited.

 Honestly?
 No. There’s no “cure” against aging, and probably there’ll never be.
-Instead of struggling with getting older, we should try to find its good sides because in the end, “growing old is the only way to lead a long life”, as Daniel Francois Esprit Auber, a French composer, puts it into a nutshell.
-In order to take advantage of the immense amount of valuable experiences older people possess – gathered throughout their lives – it’s the most important thing to expand the healthy lifespan to make them active members of our daily life.
+Instead of struggling with getting older, we should try to find its good points because in the end, “growing old is the only way to lead a long life”, as Daniel Francois Esprit Auber, a French composer, simply stated.
+In order to take advantage of the immense amount of valuable experiences older people possess – gathered throughout their lives – it is very important to extend the healthy lifespan to make them active members of our daily life.

 Even if aging is partly predefined by our genome, there is a lot we can do to stay healthy in the later years.
-Besides a right diet, sportive activity on a regular and moderate basis helps to reduce stress and hinders free radicals to do harm.
-Further, sporting activity improves the immune system, which effectively may slow down the aging process.
+Besides a healthy diet, regular and moderate exercise helps to reduce stress and minimize free radicals from doing harm.
+Furthermore, sports activity improves the immune system, which effectively may slow down the aging process.

-Through regular sporting activities, muscle mass may increase and the human skin is better supplied with life-essential nutrients.
-Those who are involved in sport until their later lives will thus benefit from further postponing the fade of their physical and mental faculties.
+Through regular exercise, muscle mass may increase and the human skin is better supplied with life-essential nutrients.
+Those who are involved in sports throughout their lives will thus benefit by further postponing the declining of their physical and mental faculties.

-Moreover, the avoidance of harmful environmental factors like UV radiation, a healthy and low-caloric nutrition and the prevention of body poisons as nicotine or alcohol may positively influence and improve health at advanced age.
+Moreover, to avoid harmful environmental factors like UV radiation, a healthy and low-calorie diet and to avoid body poisons such as nicotine or alcohol may positively influence and improve healthy aging.